For many homeowners, there comes a time when a refinance is in order. For that reason we’ve created our tips for refinancing a mortgage.

 This is an essential tip for refinancing a mortgage.
 Before you get too deep into the process, you need to know two things;

-To determine your home’s value, you can go to Zillow.com or one of the other home value online websites that will give you a general idea of where your home value is at.
+To determine your home’s estimated value, you can go to Zillow.com or one of the other home value online websites, which will give you a general idea of your home’s value.

-If you used a Realtor when you purchased the home they might be able to provide an idea of what the value.
-A word of caution though.
-Sometimes Realtors will give you a higher value than what you’ll actually see in an appraisal.
+If you used a Realtor when you purchased the home, they might be able to provide an idea of the value—a word of caution.
+Sometimes, Realtors will give you a higher value than what you’ll see in an appraisal.

 Next, you’ll check to see if you qualify.
 To qualify, you should meet the following criteria:

-- You should have a credit score above 620 when refinancing a conventional loan.
+• You should have a credit score above 620 when refinancing into a Conventional loan.

-- Ideally, you should have a debt-to-income ratio, or DTI, that is 50% or less.
-To calculate that, divide your total monthly debts by your total monthly income.
+• Ideally, you should have a debt-to-income ratio or DTI of 50% or less.
+To calculate that, divide your monthly debts by your monthly income.

-- For cash-out refinances, you must have equity in the home.
-Most lenders will loan you up to an 80% Loan-To-Value ratio.
+• You must have equity in your home for cash-out refinances.
+Most lenders will lend you up to an 80% Loan-To-Value ratio.

 Our tips for refinancing a mortgage would not be complete if we didn’t include a section on finding the best lender.
 Go online to the Better Business Bureau and find well-respected mortgage companies.
 Stick with the lenders that have an A or A+ rating.
 You can also seek out recommendations from friends and family.
 Look for reviews online, like Zillow and Google, to make sure you’re working with a lender with a good track record.

 When you’ve narrowed down the list, ask the lenders for rates, terms, and requirements.
-Make sure that they align with your short, medium, and long-term financial plan.
+Ensure they align with your short, medium, and long-term financial plan.

-- Let’s say you already have an FHA loan, consider an FHA streamline – it’s one of the best refinance programs in the industry.
+• Let’s say you already have an FHA loan.
+Consider an FHA Streamline Refinance – it’s one of the best refinance programs in the industry.

-- Are you or were you in the military?
-As a military borrower, you’ll want to consider a VA rate-and-term refinance, or a VA cash-out refinance.
+• Are you in the military, or were you in the military?
+If so, you should consider a VA rate-and-term refinance, or a VA cash-out refinance as a military borrower.

-- If you want to tap into your equity, you’ll either need a conventional cash-out refinance or an FHA cash-out refinance, depending on your credit.
+• Depending on your credit, if you want to tap into your equity, you’ll need a conventional cash-out refinance or an FHA cash-out refinance.

 Before you get started, gather the necessary documentation.
 This will help to expedite the process.

-If you are an employee you’ll need your two most recent pay stubs, your most recent W2, employer info (names and numbers), contact information for your homeowner’s insurance agent plus a current mortgage statement.
+If you are an employee, you’ll need your two most recent pay stubs, your most recent W2, employer info (names and numbers), your homeowner’s insurance agent’s contact information, and a current mortgage statement.

-For homeowners that are retired, you’ll want to have the two most recent years of tax returns, and your two most recent bank statements showing your retirement income.
+For retired homeowners, you’ll want to have the two most recent years of tax returns and your two most recent bank statements showing your retirement income.

-While no one can tell you exactly how long it will take to refinance, generally speaking, it can range from 21 to 45 days, though certain circumstances can draw it out longer.
-Our tips for refinancing a mortgage includes a strong suggestion that you are responsive and proactive.
+While no one can tell you exactly how long it will take to refinance, it can generally range from 21 to 45 days, though certain circumstances can extend it longer.
+Our tips for refinancing a mortgage would fall short if we did not suggest the following: be responsive and proactive.

-And ask your Loan Officer to check for appraisal waivers on conventional loans, or look into an FHA streamline or if you are or have been in the military then a VA IRRRL.
+Ask your loan officer to check for appraisal waivers on conventional loans, look into an FHA Streamline Refinance, or if you are or have been in the military, then a VA IRRRL.

 As discussed, you’ll need a credit score of 620 or higher for most lenders.

-Ahead of the refinance, be careful not to take on additional debt, as this will drag your score down.
+Ahead of the refinance, avoid taking on additional debt, as this will drag your score down.
 Don’t max out credit cards and avoid applying for any new credit – new debt opportunities can cause up to an 8-point drop in your credit score.

 Refinancing is not free – application, attorney, inspection, and appraisal can all result in fees.
 Try to save up before beginning the process.
 If that’s not possible, weigh the benefit of the refinance with the cost.
-If you don’t intend to live in that home for more than a couple of years, it might not be worth it.
+It might not be worth it if you don’t intend to live in that home for more than a couple of years.

-Make sure you complete the loan application accurately.
-Leaving out information or putting down incorrect information will only delay the process.
+Complete the loan application accurately.
+Leaving out information or entering incorrect information will only delay the process.

 Another way to expedite things is to stay on top of communications – you’ll be expected to set up the appraisal, supply any extra or missing documents, and review a closing disclosure.
-Lenders, appraisers, and escrow companies are dealing with lots of requests, so please be timely with your responses.
+Lenders, appraisers, and escrow companies receive many requests, so please respond promptly.

 Here are some refinance tips from other online resources.

-Here is a really helpful tip for the people over at Investopedia.
+Here is a constructive tip from the people over at Investopedia.

 Know Your Break-Even Point